teivah/100-go-mistakes/README.md

 * _Go言語100Tips 開発者にありがちな間違いへの対処法_ (Japanese edition):
   * Amazon: [.co.jp](https://www.amazon.co.jp/exec/obidos/ASIN/4295017531/)

+## About the Author

+Teiva Harsanyi is a senior software engineer at Google.
+He has worked in various domains, including insurance, transportation, and safety-critical industries like air traffic management.
+He is passionate about Go and how to design and implement reliable applications.

 ## Common Go Mistakes

 This section contains a summary of the 100 mistakes in the book.
 Meanwhile, it's also a section open to the community.
 If you believe that a mistake should be added, please create a [community mistake issue](https://github.com/teivah/100-go-mistakes/issues/new?assignees=&labels=community+mistake&template=community_mistake.md&title=).